-All homework will be sent home with a clear date when the homework should be returned.
+All homework will be sent home and posted in the year group section of the eschools with a clear date when the homework should be returned.
 There may also be useful educational links and guidelines for parents to support children in their tasks.